Register for Classes

 Registration and Payment

 See registration dates and register for your classes using MyDelta.
-After you register, check balance due on MyDelta>My Registration Statement and pay tuition and fees by the deadline.
+After you register, check balance due on MyDelta> One-Stop Student Finance (Make a Payment) and pay tuition and fees by the deadline.
 You may register up to the start of classes each semester.
 However, we urge you to register early to increase access to the classes you want.

 Using MyDelta for the first time?